-(3, F, S)
+(3-4, F, S)

-An introduction to the basic elements of linguistics.
+ENGL/LING 220 Introduction to Linguistics An introduction to the basic elements of linguistics.
 Emphasis on phonology (the study of sounds), morphology (the study of word formation), syntax (phrase and sentence formation), and semantics (meaning in language).
-Liberal Arts Exploration-Humanities
+Liberal Arts Exploration-Humanities.